 A few happy coincidences, the realistic depiction of the teenagers and a heavy religious element has made this film much stronger than just its plot.
 Although the initial storyline is inconceivable, the beauty of these little indie gems leaves you believing the seemingly impossible.
 The sincere confidence Rachel has in herself leaves the audience feeling celestially blessed, just as she has been.
 Dark elements of the story and other speculations on Rachel’s pregnancy are utterly dispelled, leaving a realistic, modern-day fairytale in its place.

-Read our interview of Rebecca Thomas here.
+Read The Upcoming’s interview with Rebecca Thomas here.